Check local Docker images

 The local Docker images can easily be updated using the script update-images.sh.

-The script accepts several optional flags to customize its behavior.
-The available flags are:
+The script accepts several optional options to customize its behavior.
+Some options can be combined.
+The options are:

 -f